 Organic Agriculture Research and Extension Initiative (OREI)

-OREI (~$20M/year) was established by the 1990 Federal Organic Foods Production Act (OFPA), Title 21 of the 1990 Farm Bill, and the first grants were awarded in 2004.
-The recent 2014 Farm Bill reauthorized OREI until 2018.
+OREI (~$50M/year currently) was established by the 1990 Federal Organic Foods Production Act (OFPA), Title 21 of the 1990 Farm Bill, and the first grants were awarded in 2004.
+The recent 2018 Farm Bill reauthorized OREI until 2023.
 OREI supports research, education, and extension programs that enhance the ability of producers and processors who have already adopted organic standards to grow and market high quality organic agricultural products.
 Priority concerns include biological, physical, and social sciences, including economics.
 The OREI has eight goals that are legislatively-defined by the Farm Bill:

 - Facilitating the development and improvement of organic agriculture production, breeding, and processing methods